 The addition of Australia’s Gino Gambino to NJPW’s English commentary has furthered New Japan’s international appeal, and given New Zealand and Australian viewers a ‘voice’ they can relate to.
 These voices are important to New Japan Pro-Wrestling as they endeavour to reach out to more English speaking viewers.

-The New Zealand accent is ever-present with the rise of Jay White as New Japan’s top antagonist, and with his recent win of the IWGP Intercontinental Championship making him a New Japan Triple Crown champion, White’s prominence in addition to the status of Fale and Henare, and the recent arrival of Michael Richards from the Fale Dojo and NJPW Dojo system has made the New Zealand contingent an integral part of New Japan.
+The New Zealand accent is ever-present with the rise of Jay White as New Japan’s top antagonist.
+As the first New Zealander to hold the IWGP Heavyweight Title, White’s prominence in addition to the status of Fale and Henare, as well as the arrival of Michael Richards from the Fale Dojo and NJPW Dojo system has made the New Zealand contingent an integral part of New Japan.
 It also exemplifies NJPW’s commitment and integrity not to implement a quota of how many wrestlers of the same nationality and culture they should have to compete on the roster.
 Rather, its system rewards those who excel with passion and determination.

 The purpose of becoming an ally to New Japan Pro-Wrestling is so that we do not lose touch of our national identity and have control of how New Zealanders should be portrayed throughout the wrestling world.
 In addition, as an ally, NZ wrestling wouldn’t be governed by an outsider, rather the benchmark has already been established by NZ’s own Toks Fale, a respected member of the international wrestling community and the first foreigner to graduate from the New Japan Dojo.
 Fale showed good intuition early on as he was influential in endorsing White, Henare and Sho Tanaka to the NJPW Dojo, and such world-class leadership and hands-on experience is readily available to New Zealanders who are serious to pursue formal training at Fale Dojo.